How long will it take to process my application?

 Accreditation is a quality standard for experienced practitioners, designed to recognise your capacity for independent, ethical and competent practice.
 See Accredited membership.

 Therapy Today is issued every month except January and August.
-It is mailed out between 15 and 20th of the month.
-All divisional journals are published quarterly.
+Print copies are mailed out to members between the 15th and 20th of the month.

 How do I upgrade my membership from student member to individual member?

 Once you've completed your course - including the 100 hour placement - and graduated from your course in full, you can become an individual member.
 There's no need to complete a new application form.